vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

     url: /assets/2023-12-09/SAPWorkplaceCapacity.pbmx
 ---

-One of the top 5 use cases for using Peakboard in a production environment is to show the current orders, operations and the load of one or more workplaces.
-To determine the load of workplace, we need the capacity that is currently available for this workplace.
-The best way to get a workplace's capacity is to let an SAP function module do the work and just call it from the Peakboard application.
-The problem is, that SAP doesn't offer any standard RFC-enabled function module to determine the capacity.
-The good news is, that there's an internal function module called CR_CAPACITY_AVAILABLE for determining the capacity.
-This article shows how to make this function module accessible from the outside and call it from an Peakboard application.
+One of the top 5 use cases for Peakboard in production environments is showing the current orders, operations, and load of one or more workplaces.

+To determine the load of a workplace, we need the capacity that is currently available for that workplace.
+The best way to get this is to have an SAP function module do all the work and just call it from the Peakboard application.

+The problem is, SAP doesn't offer any standard RFC-enabled function modules to determine the capacity.
+But the good news is that there's an internal function module called `CR_CAPACITY_AVAILABLE`, which can determine the capacity.

+This article shows how you can make this function module accessible externally and call it from a Peakboard application.

-Please scroll down to download to the bottom to find a link to download the ABAP source code that is used here.
-ALso feel free to adjust the naming which is used in this article.
-If you need to align the naming to your company's convention, no problem.
+Please scroll to the bottom of this article to find a link to download the ABAP source code that is used here.
+Also, feel free to adjust the naming which is used in this article.
+If you need to align the naming to your company's conventions, that's no problem.
 The code is short and easy to understand.

 One more note: The RFC function module built in this article is aligned with the [recommendations on how to build an ideal RFC to be used in Peakboard](/SAP-How-to-build-a-perfect-RFC-function-module-to-be-used-in-Peakboard.html).

 ## Setting up the requirements on the SAP side

-For the exchange of the capacity information we use a DDIC structure.
-This structure can be created by using tranaction SE11.
+For the exchange of the capacity information, we use a DDIC structure.
+This structure can be created by using transaction SE11.

 ![image](/assets/2023-12-09/010.png)

-The structure only contains standard component types, that are commonly used.
-After adding the descirption text and the components we must not forget to activate the structure to make it avaiable.
+The structure only contains standard component types which are commonly used.
+After adding the description text and the components, we must not forget to activate the structure to make it available.

 ![image](/assets/2023-12-09/020.png)

-The next steps is to create the actual function module.
-It's is very important to mark it as Remote Enabled as we need to call the function from the outside later.
-The developmemnt package  and function group are mandatory.
-It depends on the common habits of the SAP system which one to use.
-It's reocmmended to create a function group and package only for this and all future Peakboard development objects.
+The next step is to create the actual function module.
+It's very important to mark it as *Remote-Enabled*, as we need to call the function externally, later.

+The development package and function group are mandatory.
+Which one to use depends on the common habits of the SAP system.
+It's recommended to create a function group and package specifically for this and any future Peakboard development objects.

 ![image](/assets/2023-12-09/030.png)

-The next screenshot shows all the import parameters.
-To determine the capavcity we need to know the start and end date, the workplace and also the plant.
-These four parameters are all Imports.
+This screenshot shows all the import parameters.
+To determine the workplace capacity, we need to know the start date, the end date, the workplace, and also the plant.
+These four parameters are all imports.

 ![image](/assets/2023-12-09/040.png)

 The last step is to define a table.
-As you can see in the screenshot the type of the table referes to the DDIC structure we created earlier.
+As you can see in the screenshot, the type of the table refers to the DDIC structure we created earlier.

 ![image](/assets/2023-12-09/050.png)

-After all requirements are done, we copy and paste the ABAP code to the source code editor:
+After all the above steps are done, we copy and paste the ABAP code into the source code editor:

 ![image](/assets/2023-12-09/060.png)

-And finally save and activate the whole function module.
+And finally, we save and activate the entire function module.

 ## How the code works

+Now let's take a look at how the ABAP code actually works.

-In the first part the workplace name is translated into the capacity id by looking it up in table CRHD and KAKO.
+In the first part, the workplace name is translated into the capacity id by looking it up in the CRHD and KAKO tables.

 ![image](/assets/2023-12-09/070.png)

-The we call the actual function module CR_CAPACITY_AVAILABLE.
+Then we call the actual function module, `CR_CAPACITY_AVAILABLE`.

 ![image](/assets/2023-12-09/080.png)

 The return values are translated into the elements of the return structure.
-Please note the capaity is returned in the unit seconds.
-We already transfer the seconds into minutes before we return the values to the caller.
-Depending on the use case it might make sense to use hours here.
+Please note that the capacity is returned as seconds.
+We already convert the seconds into minutes before we return the values to the caller.
+Depending on the use case, it might make more sense to use hours here.

 ![image](/assets/2023-12-09/090.png)

-Beside the capacity also the operating time, and the daily start and end time is calculated.
+Besides the capacity, the operating time, daily start time, and daily end time are calculated.

 ## Using the RFC function module in Peakboard

 The RFC function's interface is perfectly designed to be used within Peakboard.
 Here's the XQL call for the RFC.
-We can see the four parameters we used when creating the RFC: Start and end date, workplace and plant.
+We can see the four parameters we used when creating the RFC: Start date, end date, workplace, and plant.

 {% highlight sql %}
 EXECUTE FUNCTION 'Z_PB_GET_WORKPLACE'